AlpacaTravel/graphql-docs/topics/places/Accessing Hours/README.md

 user.

 - Use `intervals()` to access the next series of opening hours for a place.
-Use this to present the next Openning hours to a user
+Use this to present the immediate open/closed times
 - Use `forDays()` to query a range of dates for opening hours for a place.
 Use this to present a weeks worth of opening hours, or possibly more (such as a calendar).